 New Orleans steakhouses range from traditionally American to what is considered a more local-style steakhouse, which excels in the execution of classic French sauces like the Bordelaise, made with garlic, shallots, butter, olive oil, and parsley, that top the beef.
 From old-school operations like Charlie’s and Crescent City Steaks to newer spots like Brasa Churrasqueria and Doris Metropolitan, the Big Easy has your steak needs covered.Read More

 New Orleans’s Essential Steakhouses

-Center cut New York strips, bone-in ribeyes, and wagyu filets
+Where to find center-cut New York strips, bone-in ribeyes, and wagyu filets in classic steakhouse settings

 Chef and restaurateur Edgar Caro’s excellent Brazilian steakhouse is his third restaurant in the New Orleans area.
 The Cartagena-born Caro churns out Latin American steak cuts like entraña and picanha, or sirloin cap (also known as culotte); chimichurri; filet mignon; aged steaks; whole fish; rotisserie chicken; short rib mac and cheese, grilled skewers of meat and seafood; soups and salads.